-1. Scope
+2. Scope

-This policy applies to all members of the school community, including staff, pupils (including those in the EYFS), parents and visitors, who have access to and are users of the school IT systems.
+This policy applies to all members of the school community, including staff, pupils, parents and visitors, who have access to and are users of the school IT systems.
 In this policy:

 - "staff" includes teaching and non-teaching staff, governors, and volunteers; - "parents" includes pupils' carers and guardians; and - "visitors" includes anyone else who comes to the school.